 Tip: Integrated payment reports is a great feature that will save you a ton of time- no more typing in information from an EOB!
 Be sure to enroll for payment reports now: How to enroll for payment reports.

 This indicates the online claim filed through SimplePractice was rejected by the insurance company.

 Next Step: Click on the claim to see the reasons the claim was rejected.
 Once you update the claim you can resubmit it the same way you initially submitted it.

-Read more about what to do if your claim is rejected here: Rejected claims- What should you do?
+Read more about what to do if your claim is rejected here: How do I submit a corrected claim?

 This indicates that the payer processed the claim but denied payment.
 This could be due to the way the claim was coded or because it is not a reimbursable claim based on your contract with the insurance company.